- Good academic and disciplinary standing

 About the Program

-Upcoming Information Sessions - All held in Car Barn 230
+Fall Information Sessions - All in Car Barn 230

 The University of Oxford, established in the 12th century, is composed of 36 independent, self-contained, self-governing colleges and six Permanent Private halls which have been founded at different points throughout the past 800 years.
 Continually ranked as one of the top universities in the world, Georgetown sends students to the following colleges: Pembroke, St. Catherine's, Mansfield, St. Peter's, and St. Edmund Hall.